idibidiart/graffalo/README.md

 ```

 Here is shown that we can use a dedicated field (that is modified each time we do an UPDATE) to see if anyone was quicker than us and changed the row between our SELECT and UPDATE.

+## Two-Phase Commit (2PC)

+What happens if we're in the middle of a transaction that mutates (through promise-chained service invocations) many tables in our database and the application server crashes?
+The fact that we use data oriented microservices, where each service represents a table or collection in the database and that we may have dependent sub-mutations that are carried out via separate services, means that we have to account for possibility of server crashing in the middle of a transaction.
+To solve this, many databases support a two-phase commit (2PC) process where we can rollback a transaction upon server failure or any logical failure.

+In a distributed DB scenario, Google Cloud Spanner also supports 2PC: https://cloud.google.com/spanner/docs/transactions and Amazon's DynamoDB supports this via a Java transaction library.

+## Distributed Transactions

+A distributed transaction includes one or more statements that, individually or as a group, update data on two or more distinct nodes of a distributed database.

+Databases that can be distributed may offer serializability or lineralizability or both.
+In a distributed database setting, the minimum required standard for transactional integrity is serializability.

 ## Client State